 - 1 teaspoon pure vanilla extract

-- Preheat your oven to 375° F. Grease or line the cups of a muffin tin, set aside.
+- Preheat your oven to 375° F. Grease or line the muffin tin cups and set it aside.

-- In a large bowl, whisk together the pancake mix, brown sugar, almond flour, baking powder, salt, and cinnamon until thoroughly combined.
-Set aside until needed.
+- Whisk together the pancake mix, brown sugar, almond flour, baking powder, salt, and cinnamon in a large bowl.

-- Pour into the dry ingredients and mix only until combined.
+- Pour the wet ingredients into the dry ingredients and mix only until combined.
 Do NOT over-mix.
-Stir in the walnuts.
+Fold in the walnuts.

 - Bake for 20 to 25 minutes, until golden brown or until a toothpick inserted into the center comes out clean.
 Allow the muffins to cool before eating.

-- Store in an airtight container at room temperature for a few days, or in the refrigerator for up to one week.
+- STORE: Store the muffins in an airtight container at room temperature for a few days or in the refrigerator for up to one week.